Enter headline here

 Dear Scared of sharks,

 Although relatively rare, shark attacks can happen.
-According to the International Shark Attack File (ISAF), worldwide there were 71 unprovoked attacks with one fatality in 2007.
-In the United States, there were 50 attacks, none fatal in 2007.
+According to the International Shark Attack File (ISAF), worldwide there are 70-100 shark attacks annually resulting in about 5-15 deaths.
+However, as the ISAF points out, not all shark attacks are reported.
+Fatalities are rare, for example, in 2007 in the United States, there were 50 attacks, none fatal.
 Thirty-two of the 50 attacks were off the coast of Florida, and the next highest was seven from Hawaii (ISAF, 2007).

 If attacked by a shark, the ISAF recommends hitting the shark hard on the nose with an inanimate object.
 If the shark bites, then claw the eyes and gills.